-Indonesian Sumatra Mandheling Coffee
+Organic Sumatra Mandheling Coffee

-Cupping Notes Strong cedar notes, consistent, balanced, sweet tobacco, spicy, chocolate
+Cupping Notes: Strong cedar notes, consistent, balanced, sweet tobacco, spicy, chocolate

-Country Indonesia Sumatra
+Country: Indonesia Sumatra

-Region Batak, West-Central, Aceh - RFA Certified
+Region: Batak, West-Central, Aceh

-Altitude 2500' - 5000'
+Altitude: 2500' - 5000' m.a.s.l

-Variety Catimor, Typica
+Variety: Catimor, Typica

-Harvest Period June - December
+Harvest Period: June - December

-Milling Process Giling Basah (wet-hulled), Sundried
+Milling Process: Giling Basah (wet-hulled), Sundried

 Approximately 15% of all the coffee grown in Indonesia is Arabica.
 Sumatra is the second largest island of the Republic of Indonesia.
 Sumatra Mandheling coffee is grown on the lofty volcanic slopes of Mount Leuser near the port of Padang in the Batak region of west-central Sumatra.
 Coffee trees were originally brought to Indonesia in the early 19th century by the Dutch, who sought to break the world-wide Arabic monopoly on the cultivation of coffee.
 Within a few years, Indonesian coffee dominated the world’s coffee market.
 Yet by the end of the century disease completely destroyed the crop.
 Coffee trees were successfully replanted and quickly gained a large share of the world market until the plantations were ravaged again during World War II.